graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 The output shows each batch being processed and returns the Neo4j Bolt driver summary showing the nodes and relationships created for each batch.

-On my laptop I can process 150,000 updates in 16 secs, at about 9000 messages per sec.
+I can process 1M updates in 90 secs on my laptop, about 11,000 messages per sec.

+You can test different batch sizes and see how that affects performance.

+*Note that in this demo, I'm running all the transactions in the same session to maximize throughput, in production it may safer to open and close a new session with each batch transaction (ie inside the update loop).*

 ```
 Assignment: [TopicPartition{topic=neo4j-1M-demo,partition=0,offset=-1001,error=None}]